 Export query results to CSV format

-Connectors enable Lucidum to ingest data from your environment and discover, identify, and classify assets, data, and users.
+Connectors allow Lucidum to ingest data from your environment and discover, identify, and classify assets, data, and users.

 Perform Automated Asset Discovery